jimhalpertX3/jimhalpertx3/README.md

 <p align="center"> Fictional adult, real life minor.
 Under twelve or over eighteen do not interact unless I do.
 Friends are exceptions, please interact if I know you. :] <p align="center">

-<p align="center"> Call me Jim, Jimmy, Jimbo, James, whetever.
+<p align="center"> Call me Jim, Jimmy, Jimbo, James, whatever.
 Greenbean is alright too, but friends can call me more offensive things, like slurs or swears.
 Masculine terms are my favs when I have a skin with this Github linked, but female and gender-neutral terms are also okay!
-He / prankster / flirt / joke / 📎 / 💼 pronouns are my favorite, though I'm pretty new to all these online termonology, Dwight is teaching me. ;P <p align="center">
+He / prankster / flirt / joke / 📎 / 💼 pronouns are my favorite, though I'm pretty new to all these online terminologies, Dwight is teaching me. ;P <p align="center">

 <p align="center"> Game join date = January 22nd, 2024. <p align="center">